-Evergreen Magnolia Trees.
+Evergreen Magnolia Trees (Magnoliaceae).
 Many folks think the Magnolia tree will not do well in the Southwest but actually, they do.
-Many think they need lots of H2O and humidity and this is partially true.
-In the Southwest is usually hot and dry and humidity levels are low except during the monsoon season.
+Many think they need lots of water and humidity and this is partially true.
+In the Southwest, it is usually hot and dry and humidity levels are low except during the monsoon season.

 How much water does a Magnolia tree need?